Yankees vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- The Yankees have played as the favorite in four of their past 10 games and have won two of those contests.
+- The Yankees have played as the favorite in four of their past 10 games and have won one of those contests.

-- When it comes to hitting the over, the Yankees and their opponents are 5-4-1 in their last 10 games with a total.
+- In their last 10 games with a total, the Yankees and their opponents are 4-5-1 when it comes to hitting the over.

 Discover More About This Game